The Visitor Plaza Campaign

 New Entrance: A Portal to the Future

-The Los Angeles Arboretum Foundation is excited to announce the public launch of an ambitious campaign to transform the visitor experience.
+October 2021: The Los Angeles Arboretum Foundation announced the public launch of an ambitious campaign to transform the visitor experience.
+To date, $6 million has been raised.
 We are doing more than building a state-of-the-art entrance; we are creating a portal to a new era at the Arboretum.
 The Visitor Plaza Project will provide an even more welcoming and accessible entry for all into this treasured garden.

 Enhancing the Arboretum experience became even more urgent as the coronavirus pandemic drove Southern California residents to the garden in record-breaking numbers.
 Not only did this emphatically demonstrate the importance of a safe and beautiful place to connect with nature, but it also highlighted how these improvements are critically necessary to accommodate today’s higher visitation.